Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 A month later, he annuls the entire U.S. Constitution and forms a constitutional committee to draft a new one.

-The committee includes no Republicans, no independents, no Moslems, no Jews, and only a handful of women.
+The committee includes no Republicans, no independents, no Muslims, no Jews, and only a handful of women.

-This new Constitution wins, and President Obama ratifies it the very next morning, despite it having only gotten the approval of 18% of all Americans.
+In a referendum not supervised by any judicial branch, this new constitution wins, and President Obama ratifies it the very next morning, despite it having only gotten the approval of 18% of all Americans.

 Throughout this whole time, the U.S. economy is sinking, the stock market is collapsing, foreign investment has all but stopped, tourism has died, and electricity, fuel, and water shortages are a daily occurrence.